scrambledpie/scrambledpie.github.io/_posts/2019-10-21-Bayesian-Optimization-Allowing-For-Common-Random-Numbers.markdown

 categories: jekyll update
 ---

 The paper can be found [here][CRN_paper] and source code is soon to follow.
-This is joint work with [Matthias Poloczek][MatPol_link] from Uber AI and Arizona University, and [Juergen Branke][JB_website] of Warwick Business School.
+This is joint work with [Matthias Poloczek][MatPol_link] from Uber AI and [Juergen Branke][JB_website] of Warwick Business School.

-Optimisation with common random numbers has been much studied in the simulation optimisation community in the context of ranking and selection of solutions (R&S).
-R&S is a problem setting, similar to a multi-armed bandit, where a user aims to find the single best solution (arm) at the end of sampling (instead of maximising cumulative reward).
-However, CRN has not been widely used in the context of Bayesian Optimisation (BO) with Gaussian process models in continuous search spaces.
+Common random numbers (CRN) is a widely used tool in the simulation optimisation, running simulations under different settings however with identical instantiations of randomness.
+Yet it's use in Bayesian optimisation has been largely neglected.

 We consider the global optimisation of an expensive function with stochastic noisy outputs $$\theta(x)$$ over a search space $$ x \in X $$.
 The goal is to find the input $$x$$ that has the best output on average $$ \max_x\mathbb{E}[\theta(x)]$$.
 We augment this classic BO problem setting with CRN proposing a new GP model and acquisition procedure that combine to make the **Knowledge Gradient for Common Random Numbers** algorithm.